CJ: Summer Intensive Minor

 Course Details

-• REQUIRED – CJ 100 Introduction to Criminal Justice (3 credits)
+• REQUIRED – CJ 102 Principles of Criminology & Criminal Justice (3 credits)

-An overview of the criminal justice system with emphasis on the roles and problems of law enforcement, courts, and correctional components.
-CJ 100 is a prerequisite for all 300- and 400-level criminal justice courses.
+An overview of the criminal justice system and social control, from policing to trials and sentencing policy.
+CJ 102 is a prerequisite for all 300- and 400-level criminal justice courses.

 Successful completion of this course is required before starting the summer intensive minor program.
-CJ 100 is usually offered every semester, including often being offered during the Winter Interim and Summer Interim.
+CJ 102 is usually offered every semester.

 • REQUIRED – Two upper-level electives (300 or 400 level CJ courses) (6 credits)